glsanclem/2025_wicys_target_ctf/practice_challenges/p1-wicys-welcome.md

 ---

 ## MITRE ATT&CK
+<span style="color:yellow; font-style:italic;">(Suggested)</span>
-- It’s important to learn various MITRE ATT&CK frameworks to prepare for different scenarios.
-What stood out to me in this challenge was **Resource Development (TA0042)**, a high-level defensive technique that can limit the adversary’s ability to develop further resources.
+- **Resource Development (TA0042):** It’s important to learn various MITRE ATT&CK frameworks to prepare for different scenarios.
+For this challenge *resource development* technique stood out to me.
+It is a high-level defensive technique that can limit the adversary’s ability to develop further resources.
 Here, we practiced recognizing how something simple, like naming a challenge, mirrors the early steps an adversary takes when preparing for an attack.
 Attackers build resources and pay attention to small details, similarly, I had to carefully read and prepare my approach to capture the flag correctly.
-- I may add more MITRE ATT&CK frameworks where relevant.
-There are many tactics and techniques, but my attempt is to share a few that stood out to me during the process.